 ‘We have just launched a brand new flavour which is really exciting,’ Kate smiles.

 'It uses a base of green tea and a secret blend of African botanicals.
 The botanicals have been used for centuries by ancient African tribes.
 It’s quite citrusy with a very distinctive flavour.
 I tasted the botanical in the Cape and I thought ‘I have to use this.’’

 Flavours include KTea BLACK, which has a distinctive citrusy aroma, KTea RED, which evokes subtle rum notes, KTea GOLD, which has a floral flavour and KTea GREEN, which is light bodied, fresh and dry.

+To find out more about KTea check out their website.
 Or try it for yourself by buying a bottle next time you shop with us.